Srijancse-zz/vindhyac.com/src/pages/articles/2021-04-20---What-you-do-is-who-you-are/index.md

 category: "Business"
 tags:
   - "Culture"
-description: "What I learnt from [@bhorowitz](https://twitter.com/bhorowitz) new book - What you do is who you are.
+description: "What I learnt from Horowitz's new book - What you do is who you are.
 What it taught me particularly about culture."
 ---